EU turns from China to India on free trade

 And the EU parliament would have frozen the CAI at its May session even if the EU Commission had wanted to go ahead, Hannah Neumann, a German Green MEP on the human-rights committee, told the South China Morning Post newspaper.

-"Given the debate we had in plenary and earlier, in the human rights committee, I see a majority to put the CAI 'in the freezer', meaning not to deal with it, as long as China upholds its sanctions against elected members of parliament," she said.
+"Given the debate we had in plenary and earlier, in the human-rights committee, I see a majority to put the CAI 'in the freezer', meaning not to deal with it, as long as China upholds its sanctions against elected members of parliament," she said.

 In more bad news for Beijing, the commission, on Wednesday, also aims to unveil new restrictions on Chinese state-funded firms from buying up distressed European ones in the economic wake of the pandemic.